A question constantly asked to understand the best way to make money as a money manager

-People from all around the world are different in so many ways.
-They are also similar in very many ways.
+People from all around the world are different in so many ways (and they are also similar in very many ways).
 One way that makes people similar is their quest to succeed.
 In many ways, success is measured using money.

 In the list however, there are people who have made their money by starting their own hedge funds, mutual funds, and other money management services.
 People like Warren Buffet, Bill Ackman, and Carl Icahn are such people.

 The first thing about long-term investing is on uncertainty of the future.
 A few years ago, Nokia was the world’s largest mobile phone developer.
-The company was so large that many ‘experts’ predicted that it would surpass Exxon Mobil as the biggest company in the world.
-Billions of dollars were invested in the company.
+The company was so large that many ‘experts’ predicted that it would surpass Exxon Mobil as the biggest company in the world, and Billions of dollars were invested in the company.

 The essence of all these is that while long-term investing has made people a lot of money, it is surrounded in uncertainty.
 No one can accurately predict how a certain company will perform in the next 20 years.
 Those who do often find themselves suffering massive decline in value.

 On the other hand, day trading removes the uncertainty aspect.
 Day traders don’t necessarily look to invest their capital for the long term.
 Their goal is to enter a long or short trade in the morning and exit it after a few hours (at times minutes).